V4Fire/Client/src/core/component/reflect/README.md

 # core/component/reflect

-This module provides a bunch of functions to reflect component classes.
+This module provides a set of functions that allow you to retrieve information about a component or its properties based on its constructor and other parameters.

 ## Usage